zaikio/zai-docs/docs/getting-started/organisation-install.md

 It is only possible to request scopes that have been deposited under Desired Scopes.
 For a complete list of all Hub Scopes please use our [API Specification](/api/directory/directory.html).
 Of course you can also use other scopes from other apps.

-In this example we add the scope `directory.organization.r`.
+In this example we add the scope `zaikio.organization.r`.

 <div class="browser-mockup" data-url="https://hub.sandbox.zaikio.com/organizations/zaikio/apps/demo_nodejs/oauth_credentials">